NixOS/nix.dev/source/tutorials/nix-language.md

     2

 :::{note}
-Since function and operand are separated by white space, sometimes parantheses (`( )`) are required to distinguish expressions.
+Since function and argument are separated by white space, sometimes parantheses (`( )`) are required to distinguish expressions.
 :::

 Example: